Orange-OpenSource/hasplayer.js/README.md

     * npm install
 3. Run build task
     * grunt build
-4. You can also target someo other individual tasks:
+4. You can also check for other available targter by running:
-    * grunt uglify
-    * grunt jsdoc
-    * grunt jshint
+    * grunt help

 ## Demo